 Is This Information Right for Me?

 This information is for you if you meet any of the following:

 - You were born in the years between 1945 and 1965.
 People born during this time are more likely to be diagnosed with hepatitis C.

-- You have an increased risk for hepatitis C. Risk factors include having injected drugs (shared drug needles), having received a blood transfusion before 1992, and the other factors listed on page 3.
+- You have an increased risk for hepatitis C. Risk factors include having injected drugs (shared drug needles), having received a blood transfusion before 1992, and the other factors listed below.

 - You are age 18 or older and want to know more about testing for the hepatitis C virus.
 This information is from research on adults.

 - What hepatitis C is and how it can be harmful

 - Who is at risk for hepatitis C